othyn/php-enum-enhancements/README.md

 - Adds a new static `valueArray(): array` method that returns all values within an Enum as an equally typed array of Enum values
 - Adds a new static `valueList(string $separator = ', '): string` method that returns all values within an Enum as a comma separated list string

+The package is available on Packagist as [othyn/php-enum-enhancements](https://packagist.org/packages/othyn/php-enum-enhancements).

 ---

 ## Installation